The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Case study

 \subsection{Alopecia}

-\paragraph{Exploratory analysis:} Over three years there have been 144 reports of alopecia in the group of 19812 patients (0.73\%) exposed to bisphosphonates.
-The mean event-time is on day 424 (285).
-According to the histogram (Figure \ref{fig:alopecia_exploratory_plots} 1.a) events tend to take place slightly more often between the fifth and 13th month which roughly corresponds to the period around the first or second quarter of the observation period.
-Regarding the estimated hazard function the risk rises and falls within the first two years and stabilizes after that.
+\paragraph{Exploratory analysis:} Over three years, there have been 144 reports of alopecia in the group of 19812 patients (0.73\%) exposed to bisphosphonates.
+The mean event-time is day 424 $(sd = 285)$.
+According to the histogram (Figure \ref{fig:alopecia_exploratory_plots} 1.a), events take place slightly more often between the fifth and 13th month which roughly corresponds to the period around the first or second quarter of the OP.
+Regarding the estimated hazard function, the risk rises and falls within the first two years and stabilizes after that.

 There are 180 alopecia cases among 39634 control patients ($0.45\%$).
-The event-times are slightly more dense in the first half of the observation window.
+The event-times are slightly denser in the first half of the observation window.
 The estimated hazard (Figure \ref{fig:alopecia_exploratory_plots} 2.b) has an almost flat trend.

 \paragraph{Signal detection test:}